DevStranger/Pairents/README.md

     ```bash
     ./bin/client
     ```
-   The client will attempt to connect to the server and join the game room.
+   The client will attempt to connect to the server and join a pair.

 ### Step 3: Play the Game